What is "Boutique" Dog Boarding? Why It Matters.

 Honestly?
 Most dogs thrive in boutique settings.
 But a few situations are worth considering:

-• Senior dogs who need a quieter pace and softer surfaces
+• A sitter experienced with senior dogs who need a slower pace and softer surfaces

-• Dogs with medical needs requiring close attention
+• A sitter comfortable with medical needs or medications that require close attention

-• Any dog who is used to sleeping indoors and being part of family life
+• A home-centered routine for a dog used to sleeping indoors and being part of family life

 The point isn't that kennels are bad — it's that boutique in-home boarding solves a specific set of problems for a specific set of dogs.
 For a direct comparison that walks through each factor side by side, see kennel vs. in-home boarding: which is right for your dog?.